New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2024 income limit for New York Nursing Home Medicaid for a single applicant is $1,732/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, New York Medicaid beneficiaries who reside in nursing homes must give most of their income to the state to help pay for the cost of care.
-They are only allowed to keep $50/month of their income as a “personal needs allowance,” and they are allowed to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy, non-applicant spouses.
+The 2025 income limit for New York Nursing Home Medicaid for a single applicant is $1,799.75/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. However, New York Medicaid beneficiaries who reside in nursing homes must give most of their income to the state to help pay for the cost of care.
+They are only allowed to keep $50/month of their income as a “personal needs allowance,” and they are allowed to make Medicare premium payments if they are “dual eligible.”

-For married applicants with both spouses applying, the 2024 asset limit for Nursing Home Medicaid through New York Medicaid is a combined $42,312 and the income limit is a combined $2,351/month.
-For a married applicant with just one spouse applying, the 2024 asset limit is $31,175 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The income limit is $1,732/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for Nursing Home Medicaid through New York Medicaid is a combined $42,312 and the income limit is a combined $2,432.25/month.
+For a married applicant with just one spouse applying, the 2025 asset limit is $31,175 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The income limit is $1,799.75/month for the applicant, and the income of the non-applicant spouse is not counted.
+Married New York Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $50/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements

 The functional, or medical, criteria for NY Medicaid’s Nursing Home Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
-To determine level of care need for Medicaid purposes, New York uses its Uniform Assessment System eligibility tool, completed by a registered nurse from the NY Medicaid Choice’s Conflict-Free Eligibility & Enrollment Center.
-This tool takes into consideration an applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting), as well as their cognitive abilities.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Community Medicaid Eligibility Criteria